ortus-docs/wirebox-docs/configuration/configuring-wirebox/types-and-scopes.md

 * `DSL` : Construction by DSL string
 * `CONSTANT` : A constant value
 * `FACTORY` : Construction by factory method
+* `PROVIDER` : Construction by a provider object or closure

 **this.SCOPES**